Ag Producers Solar Co-op

 This program is open to West Virginia agricultural producers for whom at least 50% of gross income comes from on-site agricultural operations.

-Members of the Ag Producers Solar Co-op will gain access to helpful resources and regular email updates, as well as individualized support and assistance from Solar United Neighbors of West Virginia throughout the process.
+Participants of the Ag Producers Solar Co-op will gain access to helpful resources and regular email updates, as well as individualized support and assistance from Solar United Neighbors of West Virginia throughout the process.

 Solar United Neighbors of West Virginia will connect participants with funding resources, including grant opportunities and guaranteed loan financing programs, available for West Virginia agricultural producers.

-Solar United Neighbors of West Virginia will assist members in soliciting proposals from qualified local solar installers and will help you select the option that best fits your needs.
+Solar United Neighbors of West Virginia will assist participants in soliciting proposals from qualified local solar installers and will help you select the option that best fits your needs.
 We support, advise, and advocate for you throughout the entire process of going solar.

 How much does solar cost?